 Effective practice of communication can allow both parties to share ideas and create better opportunities for the child and the peers, bringing out the best of their abilities.

-Written by Steph Reed, Autism Specialist Teacher and author of ASD Teacher
+Written by Steph Reed, Autism Specialist Teacher

 A very important aspect of creating successful opportunities for children with autism to develop and continue learning, is to establish and ensure strong and effective relationships with parents and carers.